zalibhai2121/Amazon-clone/README.md

 ## Amazon-clone:

-With the help of video-tutorial cleverprogrammers
+With the help of video-tutorial by cleverprogrammers

 Finished version:
 https://clone-3900c.web.app/